fabianopinto/smoker/README.md

 Copyright (c) 2025 Fabiano Pinto

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [ISC License](LICENSE).
 See the LICENSE file for details.

 ### Third-Party Licenses